workflow4metabolomics/xcms/galaxy/camera_combinexsannos/README.rst

 Changelog/News
 --------------

+**Version 2.0.6 - 10/02/2017**

+- IMPROVEMENT: Synchronize the variableMetadata export option with the other tools (xcms.group, xcms.fillpeaks, camera.annotate)

 **Version 2.0.5 - 22/12/2016**

 - IMPROVEMENT: add the possibility to add a personal Matrix of matching rules (ruleset)